 Admission with Advanced Standing

-Advanced Placement and Credit (AP)
+Advanced Placement and Credit (AP) International Baccalaureate (IB), and Advanced Level Credit (A Level)

+.
+Please visit www.admissions.uconn.edu/apply/transfer/transfer-credit/ap-ib-a-level-credit/ for more information about credit placement.

-See “Academic Regulations” section of this Catalog.University of Connecticut Early College Experience
+University of Connecticut Early College Experience

 UConn Early College Experience (UConn ECE) provides academically motivated students with the opportunity to take UConn courses while in high school.
 These challenging courses allow students to preview college work, build confidence in their readiness for college, and earn college credits that provide both an academic and a financial head-start on a college degree.
 There are over 195 Connecticut high schools that offer UConn courses through this concurrent enrollment agreement with the University of Connecticut.